stanley98yu/e-grade/README.md

 ## Troubleshooting

 * I receive an `smtplib.SMTPAuthenticationError` when trying to login to my Gmail account despite my account name and password being correct.
+What's going on?
     * Google has flagged this method of logging in as "less secure", so you must specifically grant access to less secure apps using this [link][less-secure].
 Note that if your Gmail account uses 2-Step Verification, this setting is not available.
-In this case, you must generate an [App Password][app-pass]
+In this case, you must generate an [App Password][app-pass].

 [app-pass]: https://support.google.com/accounts/answer/185833
 [gapi-console]: https://console.developers.google.com